lauripalonen/dpkg-library/README.md

 # dpkg-library
-A small web page for displaying dpkg packages and their depencies.
+A small web page for displaying Debian packages and their depencies.

 For data parsing I used my own parser: https://github.com/lauripalonen/dpkg-status-parser